INDAH-780/EduTrack/README.md

 The system has two distinct AI components working together:

+**Step 1 — Lecturer starts the camera**
+The lecturer navigates to their course on the frontend, selects the active class schedule, and clicks "Start Capturing".
+The browser opens the laptop's webcam and begins a live video feed.
+No photo is taken manually — the system captures frames automatically every 3 seconds in the background.

-**Step 1 — Face Detection (YOLOv8)**
+**Step 2 — Face Detection (YOLOv8)**
-When a classroom photo is submitted, a custom-trained YOLOv8 model scans the image and draws bounding boxes around every face it finds.
+Each captured frame is sent to the Flask backend as an image file.
+A custom-trained YOLOv8 model scans the frame and draws bounding boxes around every face it finds.
 This is purely detection — it does not know who anyone is yet.

-**Step 2 — Face Recognition (dlib / face_recognition)**
+**Step 3 — Face Recognition (dlib / face_recognition)**
 For each detected face (bounding box), the system crops that region and passes it through the `face_recognition` library which generates a 128-number vector called a face embedding.
 This embedding is a mathematical fingerprint of that face.
 It is then compared against all stored embeddings in the database using Euclidean distance.
 If the distance is below 0.4, the student is considered a match.

-**Step 3 — Attendance Marking**
+**Step 4 — Attendance Marking (no duplicates)**
-Once a student is identified, the system checks if they are enrolled in the course for which attendance is being taken.
-If they are enrolled and have not already been marked today, a new attendance record is saved with status `PRESENT`.
+Once a student is identified, the system checks two things before saving a record:
+1. Is the student enrolled in this course?
+2. Have they already been marked present for this schedule today?

+If both conditions pass, a new attendance record is saved with status `PRESENT`.
+If the same face appears in a later frame, the duplicate check prevents them from being marked twice.
+On the frontend, the live attendance sheet updates in real time showing each recognised student with a green tick.

+**Step 5 — Visual feedback on screen**
+While the camera is running, the lecturer sees the live video feed with bounding boxes drawn over detected faces.
+Recognised students get a green box with their name.
+Unrecognised faces get flagged as "Unknown".
+The attendance list on the right side of the screen grows as more students are identified.

 ---